-9. The amount ($) the claimant is claiming the construction lien for.
+9. The amount ($) of the construction lien claim.

-10. The full name of the person that owns the property in which construction took place.
+10. The full name of the person that owns the property on which construction took place.

 12. The full legal description of the property.
 This can be found in current/previous deeds (and can often be found online).